sqrtZeroKnowledge/Citrix_Secure_Access_LPE_0DAY/README.md

 # Citrix_Secure_Access_LPE_0DAY
-This is the exploitation vulnerability for Citrix Secure Acccess
+This is the exploitation vulnerability for Citrix Secure Access